otrv4/otrv4/otrv4.md

   If msgstate is `MSGSTATE_ENCRYPTED`:

     * Verify the information (MAC, keyids, ctr value, etc.) in the message.
     * If the instance tag in the message is not the instance tag you are currently using, ignore the message.
     * If the verification succeeds:
       * Decrypt the message and display the human-readable part (if non-empty) to the user.
       * Update the D-H encryption keys, if necessary.
       * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message, consisting of a Data Message encoding an empty plaintext.
-The heartbeat message should have the `IGNORE_UNREADABLE` flag set.
+The heartbeat message should have the 'IGNORE_UNREADABLE' flag set.
-      * If the received message contains a TLV type 1, forget all encryption keys for this correspondent, and transition msgstate to `MSGSTATE_FINISHED`.
+      * If the received message contains a TLV type 1, forget all encryption keys for this correspondent, and transition msgstate to 'MSGSTATE_FINISHED'.
     * Otherwise, inform the user that an unreadable encrypted message was received, and reply with an Error Message.